codeboyfriend/codeboyfriend/README.md

 -----

 - 📚 Checkout
-- 👯 I'm looking to elaborate with other developer
+- 👯 I'm looking to elaborate with other analyst
 - 👯 I’m looking for a data analysis internship
 - 💬 Ask me about anything, I am happy to help
 - 😊 Fun fact: I love listening to music.